3D-Atmusketeers/NEW_SPECTRAL_PROCESSING/README.md

 ************         HOW TO RUN      ************
 *************************************************

-Spectral-Processing/set_up_spectra_folders.py
+Spectral-Processing/run_entire_suite.py
-    This will copy the entire spectral-processing for EACH FOLDER and run it Spectral-Processing/move_finished_files.py
+    This will run the entire suite
-    This will move all the finished files back to the central folder again Visualizations/create_all_figures.py
+    Make sure to set the GCM folders and the phases that you want run ALSO THIS HAS TO BE DONE IN TWO STEPS.
+    FIRST, RUN STEP 1.
+THEN WHEN THAT IS ALL DONE, RUN STEP 2.

+Visualizations/create_all_figures.py
     This will create all the figures that I've so far coded up.
 Several more need to be added